jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 Output:

 ```
+Without PCA: (1256, 36100)
-(1256, 50)
+With PCA: (1256, 50)
 ```

-As you can see, the dimensionality of the array was reduced.
+As you can see, the dimensionality of the array was reduced immensely.
 The amount of principal components, that is required for the task and dataset, can vary and needs to be adjusted.

 ## Split dataset